rogue7373/WGU/EmergingTechnologiesinCyberSecurity_C844/README.md

 - RIM (Reseach in Motion)
 - BES (Blackberry Enterprise Server)
     - Brought about Push Email with MicroSoft Exchange allowing mobile users to send/receive email on the go as long as they had cellular coverage

 ### Lession 2 Identifies smartphone and tablet operating system security issues and architecture
+- Focus on potential vulnerabilities of different mobile operating systems and the tools and techniques in use to target exploits.
+- Malware exploits for Android OS are exceedingly rare due to the islotion of application runtimes in their own virtual sandbox.
+    - Even if malware was downloaded the application would run in comoplete isolation from other apps or system resources
+- Today most security issues are user based
+- It is believed that most important vulnerabilities are in:
+    - Data Leakage
+    - Outdated devices
+    - Social Engineering
+- Mobile OS's are inherently secure by design; the security issues that arise come from user activity such as rooting Android and jailbreaking iOS.
+- In addition to OS and Application vulnerabilities, the logon and authentication of the end user is at risk to compromise.
+- Mobile users are more susceptible to phishing attacks to due URL trunking

 ### Lession 3 Explore specific tops related to sandboxing, application provenance, emerging trends
 ### Lession 4 Mobile Malware delivery techniques, major categories of mobile applications exploits, security implications for excessive application permissions requests, and the role the MDM plays in protecting compainies
 ## Competency 4042.5.2 Wireless Technologies